The Internet Country

 Leaving aside the features of Aadhaar, the importance of the system really comes through when looking at its impact.
 The graph below, built using data from the Bank of International Settlements, plot GDP per capita against the percentage of adults with a bank account.
 As the data shows, India’s position on the graph in 2011 was roughly in keeping with the global trend line - less than 20% of adults had a bank account.

 But by 2018, the number of adults with bank accounts shot up drastically to almost 80%, and India’s position on the graph now hangs as an outlier high above the trend line.
-This dramatic increase in financial inclusion can be attributed partly to political efforts which loosened compliance requirements and incentivized banks to open accounts, but also in large part due to e-KYC.
+This dramatic increase in financial inclusion can be attributed partly to policy efforts which loosened compliance requirements and incentivized banks to open accounts, but also in large part due to e-KYC.

 As the graph suggests, the level of progress that should have taken 46 years to achieve eventually unfolded in just 7 years!